-6. PROMOTES SOLO AND/OR MUTUAL MASTURBATION
+6. PROMOTES SOLO OR MUTUAL MASTURBATION

-While masturbation can be part of normal child development, encourages masturbation at young ages, which may make children more vulnerable to pornography use, sexual addictions or sexual exploitation.
-May instruct children on how to masturbate.
-May also encourage children to engage in mutual masturbation.
+While masturbation can be part of normal child development, encourages masturbation at young ages, making children more vulnerable to pornography use, sexual addictions or sexual exploitation.
+May describe masturbation or provide instruction on how to masturbate.
+May encourage children to engage in mutual masturbation.